BennyStrobes/TGFM/README.md

 cd TGFM
 ```

 Then, create the TGFM package environment (see below).
-Then check out the [wiki](https://github.com/BennyStrobes/TGFM/wiki) page for further documentation.
+Then check out the [wiki](https://github.com/BennyStrobes/TGFM/wiki) page step-by-step instructions on running TGFM.

 ## Create TGFM environment
 The TGFM environment can be installed using the following two approaches: